bgilb33/Team2-Gilbert-Robitshek-saved/quest-2/README.md

 ```
 The node js file is called "Server.js" This file contains a number of different function that will read and write to the CSV file.

-Additionally, this file will send the data via a web socket to the html file.
-The html file will then use chart js to plot the data in real time.
+Additionally, this file will sends the data via a web socket to the html file.
+The html file will then use canvas js to plot the data in real time.

 The following javascript code is in the html file.
 The code below recieves a socket from the server.js file that upon recieving the data will call the updateChart function.
 This function will then update the chart with the new data.
 ```